App Spin-up

 Run[1] the build_clients script to build all clients.
 Be patient.
 This will take a while.

-- This script is intended for setting all clients up for first use, or for rebuilding all clients to their latest main branch.
-It changes to the main[2] branch, pulls the latest, and builds (or rebuilds) every client every time it is run.
+- This script defaults to all main branches, pulls the latest, and builds every client each time it is run.

-Run[1] the build_server script to build the Pankosmia server and assemble the build environment. (be patient.
-This will also take a while.)
+Run[1] the build_server script to build the Pankosmia server and assemble the build environment.
+When /local_server.env has different versions from the panksomia_web in /local_server/Cargo.toml, then use ./build_server.[ext] dev to build a local dev server, and ./build_server.[ext] qa to build a local qa server.
+Be patient.
+This will take a while.

-(Optional) Run[1] the build_viewer script to create an Electronite viewer for use with the local dev build environment.
+(Optional) Run[1] the build_viewer script to create an Electronite viewer for use with the local development environment.
+Be patient, especially in Windows.

 Running your Setup